Kazusa42/DOTA-processing/README.md

 # BUG
 After `post-processing`, there might be some missed txt files because the model can not detect anything from those images.

-Currently, this bug is fixed by creat those txt manually.
+Currently, this bug is fixed by creating those txt files manually.